lucafrance/luca-decimal/README.md

 ## Folder structure in *4 Archive*

-Folder numbering is free in *Archive*.
+There is no naming restriction in *4 Archive*.
-Probably a good idea to at least remove the number to avoid confusion.
+When archiving a folder, you might decide to remove the index to avoid confusion.

 E.g. project *117 Lorem Ipsum* is complete, you rename it to *Lorem Ipsum* and move it  to archive.

 Before: